‘I got nothing to hide,’ man says after accusations of trying to lure kids, touching himself

 “They found I was sane.
 I’m not insane.
 I got sense enough to know what’s going on.
 I’m a grown man.
 I respect the streets,” Powell said.

-WREG also uncovered video today showing Powell at a Confederate rally in January.
-He’s seen wearing Nazi symbols and standing by himself.
+WREG also uncovered video today showing Powell at the Confederate 901 rally in January.
+He's seen wearing Nazi symbols and standing by himself.

-He soon drives off in the same tan car our cameras spotted parked behind his South Memphis home.
+He soon drove off in the same tan car our cameras spotted parked behind his home as well.

 WREG asked Powell why he was wearing Nazi symbols and at the Confederate 901 rally.

-“I can do whatever I wanna do.
+“I can do whatever I want to do.
 It’s a free country,” Powell said.

 While that’s true, police say his activity on Sunday was not legal.
 He was released on a bond of just $100.

-Powell says that proves the weak case against him.
+Powell says that proves the case against him is weak.